jellydn/eslint-config-productsway/README.md

 };
 ```

-## Run ESLint
+## Executing ESLint

-Open a terminal to the root of your project, and run the following command:
+From your project's root directory, execute:

 ```sh
 npx eslint . --ext .js,.jsx,.ts,.tsx
 ```

-For Vite React App, you might want to include .ts and .tsx extensions, and also report unused disable directives with maximum warnings set to 0:
+For Vite React App, include .ts and .tsx extensions and report unused disable directives:

 ```sh
 "lint": "eslint . --ext ts,tsx --report-unused-disable-directives --max-warnings 0",
 ```

-## Usage with Next.js
+## Integration with Next.js

-If you're using `Next.js` in your project and want to integrate it with `eslint-config-productsway`, you can use the following configuration:

-In your `.eslintrc.json` file:
+For Next.js projects, you can use the following configuration in your `.eslintrc.json` file:

 ```json
 {